 This pandemic has many parents worrying about how to teach preschool online.
 If your preschooler has online classes, you should regularly communicate with the teacher.
-Preschoolers tend to have a specific syllabus focusing on numbers, alphabets, sequencing and moderate vocabulary.
-You can ask pointers from teachers on how to tackle these subjects.
+Preschoolers tend to have a specific syllabus focusing on numbers, alphabets, sequencing, and moderate vocabulary.
+You can ask for pointers from teachers on how to tackle these subjects.
 Another thing to learn from their teacher is how to give feedback and positive affirmation for completing the lessons.

 Introduce different ways to learn for preschoolers at home

 Physical schools provide numerous school indoor games for kids.
 However, distance learning for preschoolers at home doesn’t have to be boring and stagnant.
 Young kids have an active imagination which is ideal for using figures and projects to teach them lessons.
 This can range from simple picture and coloring books to complicated puzzles and models.
 Find out the method of learning and some parenting tip that works best for your kid and utilize that for lessons.
-You can mix up visual, auditory and sensory learning methods like books, audiobooks, YouTube videos or even Legos.
+You can mix up visual, auditory, and sensory learning methods like books, audiobooks, YouTube videos, or even Legos.

 Talk to your child

 The current situation is already not optimum for learning, so it is vital that as parents we do not put more pressure on our kids.
 A good parenting tip will be to sit down and talk to the child before setting up a daily schedule.
 Giving your child the choice to input his own opinions is helpful in creating a productive learning experience.
 For example, let your child choose which story they want to read, or which topic they want to write about.
 Verbal back and forth exchange is also necessary for almost all lessons for preschoolers at home.
-Teach them numbers by saying them aloud, teach them vocabulary by asking him to name everyday household objects or simply ask questions orally.
+Teach them numbers by saying them aloud, teach them vocabulary by asking them to name everyday household objects, or simply ask questions orally.